sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 Here's how you can get started with any developer-focused topic in SAP HANA and more:

 -   **SAP Developer Center**: You'll find plenty of free downloads and tutorials to help you with different topics on [developers.sap.com](http://developers.sap.com).
-You can learn new topics like [machine learning](https://developers.sap.com/group.hxe-aa-movielens-SQL.html), dive into [geospatial](https://developers.sap.com/group.hana-aa-spatial-get-started.html) or switch to a full SAP HANA, express edition, image with XS Advanced, to [create cloud native applications with micro-services](https://developers.sap.com/mission.xsa-get-started.html)
+You can learn new topics like [machine learning](https://developers.sap.com/group.hxe-aa-movielens-SQL.html), dive into [geospatial](https://developers.sap.com/group.hana-aa-spatial-get-started.html), working with the various [HANA client interfaces](https://developers.sap.com/mission.hana-cloud-clients.html) or switch to a full SAP HANA, express edition, image with XS Advanced, to [create cloud native applications with micro-services](https://developers.sap.com/mission.xsa-get-started.html)
 -   **The community**: Fellow developers write about their experiences and recommendations in [blog posts](https://blogs.sap.com/), and many are willing to answer your questions [in the Q&A](https://answers.sap.com)
 -   **Community events**: You can also check out [events](https://community.sap.com/events) closest to you in order to meet other developers.